 See our Variations section below for ideas on how to customize!

 This quinoa bowl has many health benefits already, being that it is predominantly a superfood bowl.
 Superfoods are rich in nutrients and are considered beneficial for one's health and well-being.

 - This dish is already gluten-free, but can easily be keto-friendly too with a few modifications mentioned in the variations and ingredients sections below.

 - The recipe uses mostly superfoods and other ingredients that are beneficial to one's health and everyday living.

 - Use coconut aminos in place of the tamari to reduce the salt content in the recipe.
 Tamari is already gluten-free but is much higher in sodium.
 You can use reduced-sodium tamari sauce as well.

 🥗 How To Serve

-This Salmon Buddha Bowl Recipe packs a lot of flavor, which is what you'd expect from an Asian-style dish.
+This Salmon Buddha Bowl Recipe packs a lot of flavors, which is what you'd expect from an Asian-style dish.
 There are a variety of ways you could serve this dish:

 - Serving with kimchi, a small pickled ginger and cucumber salad, or even pickled red cabbage would be a nice addition as both a palate cleanser or compliment to the dish.

-- For those of you who feel gluten is neccessary I would suggest wonton chips along with the seaweed to help drive the crunch factor and flavor with this dish.
+- For those of you who feel gluten is necessary, I would suggest wonton chips along with the seaweed to help drive the crunch factor and flavor of this dish.